2009: The Year Of My Christmas Miracle At The White House

 On Nov.
 24, 2008, a couple named Michaele and Tareq Sahali had crashed a White House State Dinner for the Indian Prime Minister.
 They got through two security checkpoints (including one that require photo ID), entered the White House and met the president.
 All without an invitation.

-This caused a security firestorm in the White House; and the Secret Service and security investigations galore.
+This caused a security firestorm in the White House, and Secret Service and security investigations galore.

 All of which meant that I and the other guests at the print media holiday party had to pass through no less than four security checks before we even entered the East Wing of the White House.

-Note: Editor's note: This story was first published in December 2017.